-If you are interested in hosting a Fulbright Visiting Scholar (Faculty or Researcher) at FIU, there are several steps to initiate the process:
+If you are interested in hosting a Fulbright Visiting Scholar (Teaching Assistant, Faculty, or Researcher) at FIU, there are several steps to initiate the process:

 - Department/Faculty Member Invitation: Your Department or you may decide to invite an overseas colleague to come to FIU as a visiting scholar; or the scholar may make contact with FIU directly and start the conversation.